Using apps on smartphones and tablets, people with dementia were able to enjoy activities while also contributing to dementia research.

 We worked with partners such as Join Dementia Research and the Alzheimer’s Society, to recruit people affected by dementia to use the pilot apps to take part in a research experiment.

 Over 600 people signed up to use the apps, and 130 of these went on to consent to take part in the experiment.
-Our researchers are now reviewing the data and, later in 2017, will publish academic papers to share the results.
+Our researchers are now reviewing the data and intend to publish papers to share the results.

 - Book of You CIC and Bangor University: Using the Book of You app people can create a digital life storybook - a collection of photos, words and audio recordings that reflect important aspects of a person’s life.